Luphen1/Data-Scientist-Portfolio-Project-/README.md

 ### Project Overview
-The data project aims to provide an insight about  trend and pattern of data scientists professionals over the past few years.
-By analyzing various aspects of the data scientists dataset, I was able to make data-driven recommendation and gaining imperative insights about that dataset
+The data project aims to provide insights into the trends and patterns of data scientist professionals over the past few years.
+By analyzing various aspects of the data scientist dataset, I was able to make data-driven recommendations and gain imperative insights about that dataset.